pingidentity/pingidentity-devops-getting-started/docs/deploySync.md

   <Ctrl-D>
   ```

-  You will see messages in the PingDataSync log showing `ADD/MODIFY` of the user sync'd to the `ou=destination,o=sync` tree.
+3. You'll see messages in the PingDataSync log showing `ADD/MODIFY` of the user sync'd to the `ou=destination,o=sync` tree.
 To verify this, enter:

   ```text
   docker container exec -it 04-simple-sync_pingdirectory_1 /opt/out/instance/bin/ldapsearch -b uid=user.0,ou=people,ou=destination,o=sync -s base '(&)' description
   ```

-  Entries similar to this are returned:
+  Entries similar to this will be returned:

   ```text
   # dn: uid=user.0,ou=People,ou=destination,o=sync